rsmith-nl/texcalc/README.rst

 proper typeset greek letters.
 (Also for upper case, so ``delta`` produces δ and ``Delta`` produces Δ.) In a similar way, underscores are used as a prefix for subscripts.
+Since this is a Python program, names used in the calculations are limited to valid Python names.

 ..
 Note::

     This module uses ``eval`` and ``exec``, which exposes the full capabilities of the Python interpreter.
-This module should therefore _not_ be used with untrusted input!
+This module should therefore *not* be used with untrusted input!